openoakland/openbudgetoakland/README.md

 ## Developing Locally

+### Quick-start Guide (in progress)

+1. Sign into GitHub and fork this repo
+1. Clone your fork onto your machine
+1. etc.

 ### Harp

 This site is built on Harp using Node.js.
 That means you can run it locally with minimal setup!